rticommunity/openssl-cng-engine/docs/rst/building/projects.rst

 This application, based on the Google Test framework, implements a set of tests to verify the STORE functionality as provided by the ``engine_ncrypt`` library.
 It dynamically loads (and unloads) that engine, iterates over certificates and keys found in the certificate store and executes signing of messages as well as verification of signatures and certificates.
 When run in debug configuration, additional checks around memory usage (un-freed pointers, heap corruption, stack corruption) are done.

 This project depends on several Google Test components, as identified in ``msbuild\packages.config`` NuGet configuration file.
 In some cases, Visual Studio and/or MSBuild will not automatically install all dependencies properly, resulting in an error message.
 It may be required to install the missing packages manually using the NuGet CLI or the Visual Studio NuGet Package Manager features.

+By default, this test has the NCrypt STORE library statically linked.
+To switch to dynamic loading, define the preprocessor symbol ``DO_NCRYPT_STORE_DYNAMIC`` at compile time and give it a value other than 0.

 .. _projects_shared: